 - Children develop positive maths identities when supported to assume greater agency in their own learning

 - If children are questioning, thinking, and taking responsibility for themselves in maths, chances are they'll be acting similarly in other contexts

 Key Evidence Informing Action - References

-Specialist providers, principals and teachers working in New Zealand schools and early childhood services, as well as the New Zealand Ministry of Education and central government education agency staff, can contact the Ministry of Education Library for access to the key evidence.
+Specialist providers and New Zealand Ministry of Education and central government education agency staff, can contact the Ministry of Education Library for access to the key evidence.
 For anyone else requiring this material, you can contact your institution or local public library.

 - Alton-Lee, A. (2003).
 Quality teaching for diverse students in schooling: Best Evidence Synthesis Iteration (BES).
 Wellington: Ministry of Education.

 - Alton-Lee, A., Hunter, R., Sinnema, C., & Pulegatoa-Diggins, C. (2012, April).
 BES Exemplar 1 Ngā Kete Raukura – He Tauira: Developing communities of mathematical inquiry.
 Wellington: Ministry of Education.

 - Anthony, G., Hunter, J., Hunter, R. & Duncan, S. (2015).
 How ambitious is "ambitious mathematics teaching".
 In J. Huria & J. Roberts (Eds.), Set: Research Information for Teachers. (pp. 45- 52).
 Wellington, New Zealand: About Print.

 - Hunter, J. (2014).
 Developing early algebraic reasoning in a mathematical community of inquiry.
 Doctoral Thesis, Plymouth University, UK.